 What is a referee?

-A referee often called a "ref," acts as an official authority figure in a variety of sports.
-They remain on the sidelines as a neutral party in games making quick calls and decisions about what they see.
-Referees enforce the rules of the sport in which they're officiating, sometimes ejecting players for poor conduct.
-In the realm of football, NFL referees are held to higher standards, requiring advanced experience and higher pay.
+A referee, often called a "ref," acts as an official authority figure in a variety of sports.
+They remain on the sidelines as a neutral party in games, making quick calls and decisions about what they see.
+Referees enforce the rules of their chosen sport, sometimes ejecting players for poor conduct.
+They may also make decisions about whether to count scoring plays and monitor remaining game time.

 Why does the NFL pay so much?